trulio2/PCSX2-Cheats/Readme.md

 ### Valkyrie Profile 2: Silmeria [SLUS-21452 CC96CE93]

-Let the game remove characters when they're suppsoed to be removed in the story

-- The current code wont let any main character be removed from the party, not even when they're supposed to

 Lower the character's level when they join the team in the beginning of the game

 - Find a way to make the characters be level 1 when they join the starting party.
 Probably will have to look for an initial setup.
-  This will be really hard to do since this setup can be anywhere
+  This will be really hard to do since this setup could be anywhere

+- Also, when random characters join the team, their level will be an average of the team total level, so lowering the level of the characters will solve this too

 Multiple copies of a character without having to go to the debugger